Monte-Carlo Tree Search (MCTS)#

 Upper Confidence Trees (UCT)#

 When we select nodes, we select using some multi-armed bandit algorithm.
-We can use any multi-armed bandit algorith, but in practice, using a slight variation of the UCB1 algorithm has proved to be successful in MCTS.
+We can use any multi-armed bandit algorithm, but in practice, using a slight variation of the UCB1 algorithm has proved to be successful in MCTS.

 The Upper Confidence Trees (UCT) algorithm is the combination of MCTS with the UCB1 strategy for selecting the next node to follow: